 - 1. The remediation phase, referring to the phase of the remedy where remedial activities are being actively implemented and groundwater data are used to monitor progress toward groundwater cleanup levels specified in a remedy decision document.
-The remediation phase is typically completed when data collected and evaluated demonstrate that the groundwater has reached the cleanup levels for all COCs set forth in the Record of Decision (ROD) (EPA, 2014a), or in the case of the East Helena Project the EPA Decision Document; and - 2.
-The attainment monitoring phase, occurring after the remediation monitoring phase is complete.
-When the attainment monitoring phase begins, data typically are collected to first evaluate whether the well has reached steady-state conditions, where active remediation activities (if employed) are no longer influencing the groundwater in the well.
-Once the groundwater is observed to have reached steady-state conditions, data should be collected and evaluated to confirm the attainment monitoring phase has been completed (EPA, 2014a).
+The remediation phase is typically completed when monitoring data and evaluations demonstrate that the groundwater has reached the cleanup levels for all Contaminants of Concern (COCs) set forth in the Record of Decision (ROD), or in the case of the East Helena project the EPA Decision Document; and - 2.
+The attainment monitoring phase, occurring after the remediation monitoring phase is complete and groundwater has reached cleanup levels for all COCs.

 The East Helena Facility is currently in the remediation phase.
-During this phase, groundwater data "typically are collected to evaluate contaminant migration and changes in COC concentration over time" (EPA, 2014a).
-Therefore, the primary objectives of the 2018 CAMP program is to provide sufficient data to evaluate progress toward groundwater cleanup levels specified in the CMS Report for the Facility (CH2M, 2018).
-Relevant questions regarding the performance of IMs implemented to date by the East Helena cleanup project, as well as the adequacy of the groundwater conceptual site model (CSM), are the following:
+During this phase, groundwater data "typically are collected to evaluate contaminant migration and changes in COC concentration over time" (EPA, 2014a), to address the following questions:

-- Are there changes (trends) in groundwater Contaminant of Concern (COC) concentrations? - Are groundwater elevations and flow directions as expected and have temporal, seasonal, and matrix diffusion influences been assessed and considered?
+- Are groundwater elevations and flow directions as expected and have temporal and seasonal influences been assessed and considered? - Are there changes (trends) in groundwater COC concentrations? - Is there evidence of attenuation, degradation, and/or stabilization of COCs? - Is the spatial (lateral and vertical) extent of contaminated groundwater changing?

-- Is there evidence of attenuation, degradation, and/or stabilization of COCs? - Is the spatial (lateral and vertical) extent of contaminated groundwater changing?
+The following performance monitoring data evaluation methods will be used to address these questions, which correspond to objectives (1), (2), and (3) in Section 1.2:

-The following data evaluation methods will be used to address these IM performance questions, and to address the performance monitoring-specific objectives [1] through [4] in Section 1.2:
+1. Groundwater elevation and COC trend analysis (Section 2.1).
+Trend analysis of groundwater elevations (and associated flow directions) and contaminant concentrations throughout the project area will allow direct assessment of changes in concentration and groundwater elevations over time.

-- 1. Groundwater elevation and Contaminant of Concern (COC) trend analysis (Section 2.1).
-Trend analysis of groundwater elevations (and associated flow directions) throughout the project area, and contaminant trends in former smelter site source areas and at the western boundaries and downgradient perimeters of the selenium and arsenic plumes will allow direct assessment of changes in concentration and groundwater elevations over time. - 2.
-Plume Stability analysis (Section 2.2).
+2. Plume Stability analysis (Section 2.2).
 Plume stability analyses will allow evaluation of any changes in the spatial extent of the arsenic and selenium plumes both within and in the area downgradient of former smelter site source areas, as well as an integrated assessment of changes in concentrations averaged from multiple wells (as opposed to the individual well trend analysis).

-As noted above, the 2018 performance monitoring program addresses the current remediation phase of performance monitoring.
+As noted above, the 2019 performance monitoring program addresses the current remediation phase of performance monitoring.
 The remediation phase program relies on empirical, analytical, and statistical methods as appropriate.
 The specific data evaluation techniques to be used as performance monitoring tools are described below.
-The 2018 performance monitoring results will be summarized in a 2018 Water Resources Monitoring Report.
-Program adjustments (for example, reduction in number of wells monitored and/or monitoring frequency, changes in data evaluation methods) will be made as appropriate in the future as the program transitions into the attainment phase.
-Groundwater data collected in 2018 will be utilized along with historic information in developing the final remedy performance monitoring program.
+The 2019 performance monitoring results will be summarized in a 2019 Water Resources Monitoring Report.
+The CAMP performance monitoring and data evaluation strategy outlined in this section is also intended to provide a template (with appropriate modifications) for the final remedy performance monitoring to be included in the CMI Work Plan.
+Groundwater data collected in 2019 will be utilized along with historic information in developing the CMI Work Plan performance monitoring objectives, scope, and data evaluation procedures.